giovanni404/wasm_dynamic_linking/README.md

 $emcc main.c foo1.c foo2.c -o main.wasm
 ```

-The generated wasm file doesn’t depend on an Emscripten JS runtime.
-We can run it in wasi-supporting runtimes, such as **wasmtime**:
+As this generates only a WASM file, we can run it in wasi-supporting runtimes, such as **wasmtime**:

 ```
 $wasmtime main.wasm